 YouTrack lets you import SSL keystores into YouTrack.
 A keystore is a container for public and private key pairs and the certificates that they are associated with.
 The keystore identifies YouTrack as a client when it tries to connect to a third party.

 You can also use a keystore to cache public keys (in the form of certificates) for a third party service.
 If you have a keystore that contains keys and certificates for an external service, you can upload them on this page.
 Otherwise, you can upload the certificate and public key on the SSL Certificates page.

-To access SSL keys that have been imported into YouTrack, select SSL Keys in the Server Settings area of the Administration menu.
+To access SSL keys that have been imported into YouTrack, open the Administration menu and select .